DestroyedClone/LobbyAppearanceImprovements/README.md

 Configuration option included that darkens all characters that are locked within a layout.
 May not work if the character is spawned outside of the regular method.
 Does not include characters selected by other players.

 ![enter image description here](https://raw.githubusercontent.com/DestroyedClone/LobbyAppearanceImprovements/master/readme/notunlocked.webp)
+## Sound
+**Music**: Set the music track to load for the current stage.

+ - 'default' will perform default behaviour, playing the original lobby theme or playing the void lobby theme if its a void lobby scene
+ - 'auto' will automatically choose the track for the stage
+ - For the remaining tracks, see this sheet: [Google Sheet](https://docs.google.com/spreadsheets/d/1N0xfKgtY8xQo1XGm_UEjj8Zyzr9WzH4OLj5Al7evyCo/edit?usp=sharing)

 ## Scenes
 This config selects different backgrounds for the lobby.